) This is the first segment in the ongoing Orchid series… “I know the regulations, now what?” Executive Considerations

 - Does our training include “what happens when things break”?
 Ordinary project plans make sure that employees in the new facility are trained at their jobs, but really well managed projects plan for the unexpected.Things will go wrong…..Did we plan for them?

-Operations: Where it all happens.
 Operations and execution may seem like the same thing, but they aren’t.
 Execution pertains to the managerial ‘project management process’ used to complete a corporate activity.
 Operations is where we buy, build and transform materials and inventory into things of greater value.
 Consider the following:

 - How will we get raw or finished goods to and from our various suppliers and distributors?
 Has the logistics model changed significantly, introducing unforeseen freight costs?

 - What do you mean we need to change all of our roll mark heads to indicate a new city of manufacture on the firearm?
 Ooops.
 Didn’t plan for that!
 And, what will our loyalist customer base think?

 - Designing a new firearm with low-cost overseas components?
 Well, sharing engineering drawings during the bid and proposal process may very well require an export license…Yes, just the drawing themselves.
 Think you’re going to import them into the U.S. overnight?
 Well, don’t forget about the ATF’s application to import on a Form 6.

 - Moving into an international market that you haven’t served before?
 That’s great, but the introduction of a new third party sales agent peddling your product to quasi government officials could spell FCPA risk.
 Are you prepared?

 - Does my project team remember the disastrous OSHA inspection six years ago and the many changes implemented as a result or will they make the same mistakes again in setting up the new facility?